paulohms/kubernetes-up-and-running/chapter-9/README.md

 ## Adopting Existing Containers

 ReplicaSets are decoupled from the Pods they manage, you can simply create a ReplicaSet that will “adopt” the existing Pod, and scale out additional copies of those containers.
 In this way, you can seamlessly move from a single imperative Pod to a replicated set of Pods managed by a ReplicaSet.

+## Quarantining Containers

+In these situations, while it would work to simply kill the Pod, that would leave your developers with only logs to debug the problem.
+Instead, you can modify the set of labels on the sick Pod.